An update from Brian Bourne, co-founder of SecTor.

 Our advisory committee are a group of security veterans with no financial interest in the event.
 They leave all bias at the door, and completely disregard the submitter’s travel expenses, employer, or sponsorship status.
 This leaves them free to vote for the talks that they really want to see.

-Our bias-free mandate may upset some sponsors who are used to favoritism at other events.
-It can also be bad news for us financially, because we cover speakers’ travel expenses regardless of where they come from.
-But it’s great news for our attendees, because they’re guaranteed high-quality content judged purely on its merits.
+Our bias-free mandate may upset some sponsors who are used to favoritism at other events, but it’s great news for our attendees, because they’re guaranteed high-quality content judged purely on its merits.

 OUR SELECTION CRITERIA